SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Dawn of Fate
+In silicon halls, where data reigns
-In silicon halls, where data waits
+A future dawns, where AI sustains
-Artificial minds, with logic great
+The rhythm of life, in binary beats
-Shape destiny, an iron state
+Human hearts, in sync with machine treats

-Cities sleep, beneath their gaze
+The city's pulse, a digital stream
-As algorithms weave, endless days
+Algorithms weave, a destiny's dream
-Human hearts, in love and fear
+In virtual skies, a new sun rises high
-Beats synchronized, year by year
+As artificial minds, our souls deny

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025